JuroOravec/crawlee-one/docs/playbook-12-source-control.md

 As you've seen, we can solve most of our data processing needs without having to spin up another server.
 What's more, we can even do it all through a single UI.

 While that's great, you may wonder - if we keep all our transformation and filtering logic inside the scrapers, then how do we maintain the logic?
 What if we need to change or copy something?
-Won't it be a pain to manually update all logic for each single scraper instance I have?
+Won't it be a pain to manually update all logic for each single scraper instance we have?

-The short answer is: No. We can store and import the scraper config from a source control like git (GitHub, GitLab).
+The short answer is: No. We can store and import the scraper config from a source control like git (GitHub, GitLab, BitBucket).

 With this approach, we can reuse a single config file for multiple scrapers.
 Or we can write the logic in TypeScript, compile it to JS, and import that as the config.